MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

-Enables or disables checking if MetaMask is installed on the user's browser immediately.
+Enables or disables the immediate check for MetaMask installation on the user's browser.
-If `true`, upon page load the SDK checks for installation and sends a connection request, prompting the user to install MetaMask if it's not already installed.
+If `true`, the SDK checks for installation upon page load and sends a connection request, prompting the user to install MetaMask if it's not already installed.
 If `false`, the SDK waits for the connect method to be called to check for installation.